Monthly Archives: August 2025

 Schooling youth in life and the game

-By Bradmond Lee-Harewood In 2005, Jamel Wright founded the Harlem Jets, hoping to create an opportunity for his son and other inner city children to grow and develop on and off the football field.
+By Bradmond Lee-Harewood — In 2005, Jamel Wright founded the Harlem Jets, hoping to create an opportunity for his son and other inner city children to grow and develop on and off the football field.
 “I wouldn’t have known it was 20 years if someone else hadn’t told me,” Wright said.
-“The work is just that […]
+“The work is just […]

 Food banks helping more with less